SkiFire13/master-thesis-presentation/presentation.typ

 #slide(title: [#h(1em)Improvements])[
   - Computing *play profiles* when expanding vertices

-  - *Expansion scheme* with upper bound on number of iterations
+  - *Expansion scheme* with upper bound on number of expansions

   - *Graph simplification* to remove vertices with determined winner ]